 Credit history

-Believe it or not, your credit history can also influence the cost of your homeowners insurance.
-People with good credit are often seen as more responsible and are therefore charged lower insurance rates than those with poor credit.
+Believe it or not, your credit history or credit score can also influence the cost of your homeowners insurance coverage.
+People with good credit are often seen as more responsible and are therefore charged lower homeowners insurance rates than those with a poor credit score.
+This correlation between insurance and credit score is a key factor that many homeowners may not initially consider.

 Claims history